 Consider requiring employees to take a refresher cardholder training course every one to two years.
 This will add accountability to their purchasing activity.
 It also provides the perfect opportunity to check in and improve processes so expense audits can run more smoothly.

-Consider Using an Online Learning Management System
+Consider Using a Learning Management System

 Training is important, but it can also be time-consuming.
 This is especially true for card program managers and approvers who already have a lot on their plate.
 An online learning management system is another helpful tool that can allow you to offer consistent and quality cardholder refresher training to employees but online.